psb1558/xgridfit-3/README.md

 Finally Xgridfit 3 can produce a cvar table or combine its own cvar table with an existing one; thus it can hint variable fonts.

-To install, Xgridfit, it is suggested that you run a virtual environment, as you very likely do for programs like ttx and fontmake.
+To install Xgridfit, it is suggested that you run a Python3 virtual environment, as you very likely do for programs like ttx and fontmake.
 Unzip the program files in any convenient place, change to the root directory (the one with setup.py in it) and type

 ```
 $ pip install .